marmelab/react-admin/docs/Buttons.md

     </Toolbar>
 );
 ```
+The table below describes the props needed to customize the notification message confirming the deletion.

 | Prop         | Required | Type            | Default            | Description                         |
 | ------------ | -------- | --------------- | ------------------ | ----------------------------------- |